For audiophiles and music lovers who love to read...

 The Hungarian expat in Manchester had his opinion on that opinion.
 "Good thinking.
 In slightly modified form, I want to bring back fine but past tried'n'tested gear like I already did with the Slagleformer passive from John Chapman.
 The number of notches is flexible, I'd only need some more space on the board and in the box.
 You are right with the calculations, too.
 Based on the technical IQ of the user, it's worth to try different methods.
 It could be new entertainment for some audiophiles beside tube/op-amp rolling, cables swapping etc. During the coming Christmas break, I'll do some experiments with my enabled iPad, my miniDSP nanodigi + UMIK-1 + REW to see and hear the differences.
 If it works well in DSP, l'd consider making an analogue room corrector as part of an advanced icOn or as a standalone crossover + corrector.
 If I can do it, the first SE room corrector will come your way for review."

-If this exchange told you nada, catch up here and here.
-Those reviews covered all the background in extensive detail already.
-Today is for the pimp-my-icOn audience; what designer Pál Nagy calls the audio jewelry version he's mulling over.
-For prospective bling, he's already ordered in VU meter and nixie-tube samples.
-But it'd not be a super icOn if it were just about fancier cosmetics or a more luxurious full-size build.
-It must also incorporate yet more upscale functionality or at least make it optional.
-Given how comprehensive the icOn 4Pro platform is already, that'll require clarified brain grease.
+If this exchange told you too little, catch up here and here.
+Those reviews covered background in extensive detail.
+The above is for the pimp-my-icOn audience; what designer Pál Nagy calls the audio jewelry version.
+He'd already ordered in VU meter and nixie-tube samples.
+But it'd be no super icOn if it were just about cosmetics or a more luxurious full-size build.
+It must also incorporate more upscale functionality or at least make it optional.
+Given how comprehensive the icOn 4Pro platform is already, that requires clarified brain grease.
 Ghee whiz miracle whip?

 Thankfully Pál is full of it.
 Where normal people look forward to Year's End holidays to chill and get fat, he looked forward to time away from production to don his R&D cap.